shkarupa-alex/tfembedhub/README.md

 # tfembedhub

-Convert embeddings vectors (.txt format) into TensorFlow frozen embedding lookup.
+Convert embeddings vectors (.txt format) into TensorFlowHub embedding lookup module.

 ## How to